 The cut-off amount for eligibility is different depending on your situation.
-For example, a single person without children cannot have more than $887 of savings at the time of application.
-A couple with two children cannot have more than $1807.
+For example, under the Social Assistance Program, a single person without children cannot have more than $887 of savings at the time of application.
+A couple with two children usually cannot have more than $1807.

-A certain amount of your property does not count, such as part of the value of a house or a vehicle.
+A certain amount of your property does not count, such as part of the value of a house.